Social media is an integral part of life. According to studies, we spend a lot of time on social media.…Read More

 Social media #backgroundchecks are a new thing!!
 Every recruiter must try this new trend but before that, you must know about the pros and cons.
 Read here:https://t.co/jTt1iN9J0T#SocialMedia #Recruiters #RecruitmentProcess #SocialMediaStrategy #RecruitmentStrategy #UprightHC— UprightHC Solutions Private Limited (@UprightHC) August 18, 2021

 Background companies also perform a search of the candidate on social media platforms to ensure the details like awards, and claims about performance are true or not.
 This is carried out before the interview process.
-The hiring manager will perform a search on the internet of the candidate, but whether can they use the information they find on the internet is somewhat debatable.
+The hiring manager will search the candidate’s internet, but whether they can use the information they find online is somewhat debatable.

 Credit checks are Required

-This is apt for candidates who are into accounting profiles and for those if the job involves handling of money, then credit is required.
-The candidate has to sign a document that gives them permission to check their credit.
-There is nothing to worry about if you haven’t done any scams or if your credit score is low because of non-paying your bills.
+This is apt for candidates who are into accounting profiles, and if the job involves handling money, then credit is required.
+The candidate must sign a document permitting them to check their credit.
+Nothing to worry about if you haven’t done any scams or your credit score is low because of non-paying your bills.

 Residential Background Check

-The address which is provided by you during the submission of the resume will be recorded.
-If you have one permanent address then there would be just one verification step done by the background check companies.
+The address you provide during the resume submission will be recorded.
+If you have one permanent address, the background check companies will do just one verification step.
 The address can be cross-checked with your family members and also with your neighbours.
-Now, if you stay in a different place than your permanent address, then there would be two verification processes which will happen at two places.
+Now, if you stay in a different place than your permanent address, then there will be two verification processes which will happen at two places.

-If you are recruiting for a position and discover that some credentials are false, show empathy and speak with the candidate.
+If you are recruiting for a position and discover false credentials, show empathy and speak with the candidate.
 Understand why this has occurred and assist them in realising that it is not acceptable.
 However, it is correctable.

 The chances of you finding someone faking credentials at the level of a brain surgeon are almost nil.
-However, you will find people faking it in other areas and at different levels.
+However, people are faking it in other areas and at different levels.